FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 # What We've Learned

-* What HTML is and it's basic elements
+* What HTML is and its basic elements
 * How to create a webpage on your computer
 * New HTML5 elements
 * How to create links and add images